kissaten/heroku-eureka-server-demo/README.md

-# Netflix OSS on Heroku Demo
+# Netflix OSS on Heroku Demo: Eureka Server

 This project demonstrates the use of Netflix OSS with Spring Cloud on Heroku.
+It defines a Eureka server that can be used for service discovery.

 ## Quickstart